 Is a 4-year degree in your future?
-An Associate in Arts (A.A.) or Associate in

-Science (A.S.) degree from Union County College is fully transferable as the first two years of a baccalaureate degree program years or a paccalaurease aegree program at any New Jersey public four-year institution at any New Comprehensive State-Wide under the Comprehensive State-Wide Transfer Agreement.
+An Associate in Arts (A.A.) or Associate in Science (A.S.) degree from Union County College is fully transferable as the first two years of a baccalaureate degree program yeurs of a paccalaureare aegree program at any New Jersey public four-year institution under the Comprehensive State-Wide